 Key Takeaway: The underlying principle of the penalties remains the same, but the GDPR comes with far harsher penalties and fines with no right to cure built into the legislation.

-Both the CCPA and GDPR afford new rights to data subjects/consumers with a focus on transparency and the "right to be forgotten."
+Both the CCPA (CPRA) and GDPR afford new rights to data subjects/consumers with a focus on transparency and the "right to be forgotten."

 At first glance, both seem to offer identical rights.
 However, just as in the legislation itself, real differences emerge in the details.